 This section focusses on the different types of training with advantages and disadvantages.
-Warm up and cool down is also covered.

 Most people take part in weight training in order to increase their strength.
 Other reasons include improving muscle tone or muscle size.